hafizimmuno/TLR4-Computational-Drug-Discovery/README.md

 ![SHAP Beeswarm Plot](figures/shap_beeswarm.png)

 **Interpretation:** SHAP analysis reveals that the most influential ECFP4 fingerprint bits correspond to hydrophobic and aromatic structural environments.
-When these features are **present** (red, high feature value), they push predictions toward higher pChEMBL — consistent with TLR4's known biology: the MD-2 pocket is predominantly hydrophobic, and recognition is driven by lipid chain burial.
+When these features are **present** (red, high feature value), they push predictions toward higher pChEMBL which is consistent with TLR4's known biology: the MD-2 pocket is predominantly hydrophobic, and recognition is driven by lipid chain burial.
 The model has learned chemically meaningful patterns, not statistical artifacts.

 ---

-### Structure-Based Docking — Ligand in the MD-2 Pocket
+### Structure-Based Docking : Ligand in the MD-2 Pocket

 ![TLR4-MD2 Docking Figure](figures/TLR4_docking_figure.png)

 **Interpretation:** The consensus hit docked into the hydrophobic MD-2 pocket (orange surface, Chain C) of the TLR4-MD2 complex (PDB: 3FXI).
 The yellow ligand is buried within the pocket, making contacts with key residues shown in magenta (PHE76, ARG90, PHE104, PHE126).
-The cyan ribbon represents TLR4 Chain A. PHE76, PHE126, and ARG90 are established critical residues for MD-2 ligand binding in the literature — their involvement here validates that the docking pipeline correctly identifies the biologically relevant binding mode.
+The cyan ribbon represents TLR4 Chain A. PHE76, PHE126, and ARG90 are established critical residues for MD-2 ligand binding in the literature and their involvement here validates that the docking pipeline correctly identifies the biologically relevant binding mode.

 ---